SeokminHong/reather-lite/README.md

 ### `Rail.traverse`

-Transform a list of reathers to an reather of a list.
+Transform a list of reathers to an rail of a list.

 This operation is lazy, so it's never computed until explicitly call `Rail.run/2`.